 Join secular minister and opera singer Emma Curtis for a tea party-style discussion of death and dying.
 Drink tea, eat cake and discuss death in a safe space for sharing understandings, ideas and experiences.
 Death Cafe's aim is to increase awareness of death to help people make the most of their (finite) lives.
 Founded by Jon Underwood and Sue Barsky Reid, the Death Café is an encouraging, safe space for open discussion and shared understanding of ideas about and encounters with death and dying.

 Try them out for size and play in the multi-coloured coffin ball pool.
 Coffin selfie anyone?

 Is there something you're not saying?
 What didn't you say? #Unsaid is a project from #lifedeathwhatever encouraging everyone to share the words that have been left unsaid.
 It can be in any form, whether that's postcard, post-it or just plain paper.
 Whatever you haven't said, say it here.

-Your ticket includes all Lates activities and entry to the Permanent Collection.
+Other than the Death Cafe which requires a separate free booking, your ticket includes all Lates activities and entry to the Permanent Collection.
 A discounted £5 ticket add on is available for the Tove Jansson (1914-2001) exhibition.
 Tickets can be purchased in advance (click the 'Buy Tickets' button above) or at the Gallery admissions desk on the night.
 Friends do not need to purchase add-on exhibition tickets and can access the exhibition free of charge.